 - Having bad oxygen sensors and air filters can reduce your gas mileage by up to 20%.
 The oxygen sensors help keep the proper mixture of air and fuel, and having this off balance can be inefficient.
 The air filters can get clogged and simply need to be unclogged to fix the problem.
 Air filters need to be cleaned so that the engine can work at its peak performance.

 - Your spark plugs are responsible for sparking combustion in your engine.
-If they misfire, or are working poorly, this can effect your gas mileage in a negative way.
+If they misfire, or are working poorly, this can affect your gas mileage in a negative way.

 - Having bad fuel injectors can cause bad mileage.
 This is because the fuel injectors are responsible for putting fuel into the engine.
 If there is a leak of some sort, then less fuel will make it to the engine, and then in turn make it run less efficiently.

 - Having your air conditioner on causes a lot of gas to be wasted in powering the system.
-If you can, turn off the air conditioner, and ride with your windows open.
-At higher speed, close the windows though to reduce drag.
+Depending on your local climate, consider turning off the air conditioner when it makes sense and ride with your windows open.
+At higher speeds, close the windows though to reduce drag.

 - A common cause of bad mileage is your own driving habits.
 If you are an aggressive driver, likely you accelerate to quickly.
 This causes more fuel to be used, and will use up more gas than you need.
 Same goes for revving your engine.
 It may sound cool, but it uses up gas for going nowhere.